 - Clean the house

-On the surface, there’s nothing wrong with my list AND I typically still do what’s on it, BUT as I think through the details, I focus on my family and what they need.
+On the surface, there’s nothing wrong with my list AND I typically still complete these tasks.
+However, as I think through the details, I focus on my family and what they need.
 This makes a world of a difference for destressing Christmas.

 Instead of thinking about my home, my Christmas meal, my shopping list, my gift-giving list I started focusing on what matters most to the people in my life.

 I have a Pinterest Board filled with drool-worthy Christmas tablescapes.
-My son (the only child) is not interested in all the little details like place cards and napkin folds.
+My children are not interested in all the little details like place cards and napkin folds.
 Are your kids interested?
 Probably not, UNLESS it’s really kid-friendly.
 So why drive yourself crazy with a meticulous décor scheme?
 Strive to make it pretty to satisfy your creativity, but don’t stress over details no one truly cares about.
-Now, instead of coming up with an elaborate décor plan, I take it easy.
+Now, instead of coming up with an elaborate décor plan, I come up with simple decor that makes us all happy and comfortable.

 We all want our home to be spotless for guests.
 However, when I examine the people I invite over I realized–they don’t care about the few dishes in the sink or the dust on the top shelf of my bookcase.
 They want to be with us, not our stuff.

-Cleaning my house is still on my list, but I worry less about the dust bunnies and more about their comfort.
+Cleaning my house is still on my list, but I worry less about the dust bunnies and more about comfort and hospitality.
+This is a great book that has helped me immensely.
 Instead of making sure I polish every piece of silver, I purge the shoe basket by the door and add fresh socks for cold feet.
-I also ensure I have enough throws around so they can relax and take a nap.
+I also ensure I have enough comfy throw blankets around so guests can relax with a cup of warm coffee.

 Wrap the Christmas Presents

 Pretty packaging makes me do a happy dance.
 Ribbons and bows and cute little tags are my jam.
 But read that again.
 MY jam.
 Not my son’s, not my husband’s, not most of the people on my list.
 I prefer to buy the heavily glittered, ornate Christmas wrapping paper at Target because well, it looks great under my stellar tree.
-But my son wants Ninja Turtles and reindeer.
+But my children want Disney and reindeer.
 Uhh, so not me.
-But gift giving isn’t about me.
-Again, it’s about him.
+But gift giving isn’t about me- it’s about serving and blessing others.
 To stress less, I make my life easier and don’t spend a fortune on paper or extra embellishments.
-Waste of time and money when they don’t care.
+My time and money can go elsewhere.

-At the same time, I can still make my pastor’s wife squeal when I wrap her gift in beautiful paper…because she would NOT enjoy Ninja Turtles.
-If you make Christmas about them, you will make your Christmas simpler!
+At the same time, I can still make my pastor’s wife squeal when I wrap her gift in beautiful paper…because she would NOT enjoy Disney Princesses.
+If you make Christmas about serving others from your heart, you will make your Christmas simpler!

 With all that being said—you have to understand that you have limited time and limited funds.
-You cannot please everybody.
-This, my friend, means you’re going to have to prioritize the people on your list.
+You cannot please everyone.
+This means you’re going to have to prioritize the people on your list.
 I suggest you start with yourself.
-I know this seems counter-intuitive to your mom-guilt ridden conscience, but you can’t help anyone if you’re all broken down.
+I know this seems counter-intuitive to your mom-guilt ridden conscience, but you can’t help anyone if you don’t have your head on straight.
+Start by making a huge brain dump list, and break that down accordingly.
+Put on some Christmas music and start knocking some simple things off your list.
+Remember, Christmas is not about the what, it’s about the who and they why.